 Queen’s Park is a beautiful park with walking trails, a flower garden, large playground, kids’ water play area and a petting zoo.
 On July 1st there is also live music in the bandstand as well as crafts and various family-friendly activities in the immediate area.

 Performers at the event in 2019 included GinaLina Music, the Seabillys and Disco Funeral.
-2021 details are to be confirmed.
+There wasn’t much of a focus on live music in 2021 with the exception of Will’s Jams.

-For a sample of the entertainment to expect, the lineup for 2018 in Queen’s Park included the following:
+For a sample of the entertainment to expect in normal years, the lineup for 2018 in Queen’s Park included the following:

 - 12:00 pm – Opening Ceremony and Singing of O Canada